AdamGiergun/IfR-data/instructions/README_SPOT_en.md

    "uk": ""
 },
 ```
  - use it for translated name (as explained in "name"), or some additional info.
 As for languages, these are not limited to these in example.
-You can use any acronym.
+You can use any acronym.<br>
-   Full list of language acronyms can be found here: [List of IANA language subtags](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).
+   Full list of language acronyms can be found here: [List of IANA language subtags](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).<br>
    (use "Subtag:" of "Type: language")
 ```
 "descriptionLong": {